Who can apply pesticides

 Herbicides, especially hormone-like weed killers such as 2,4-D, should not be stored with other pesticides (primarily insecticides and fungicides) as they can volatize and be absorbed by other pesticides.

 Any restricted pesticide or container contaminated by restricted pesticides must be stored in a secure, locked enclosure while unattended.
-That enclosure must bear a "pesticide storage" warning sign readable at a distance of 20'.
+That enclosure must bear a "pesticide storage" warning sign readable at a distance of 20 feet.
 If any pesticide has to be stored in other than its original container, that container must be labeled with the name and concentration of the active ingredient and the signal word and warning statements for the pesticide along with a copy of the label.
 Keep an inventory of all pesticides stored in an area away from the storage site, so that it may be referred to in case of an emergency at the storage site.

 Make available to personnel at all times: a respirator with chemical cartridge, gas mask with canister, goggles, rubber gloves and aprons, fire extinguisher and a detoxicant for spilled materials suggested by your local fire department.
 Instruct all personnel on proper use of the above equipment and on what to do in case of emergency.
 A shower stall with plenty of soap should be made available on the premises.
 Prompt washing in case of accidental spillage may be a matter of life and death.